rider-rebooted/win_brenda_console/README.md

 *WARNING, THIS IS MY FIRST PYTHON PROJECT AND IT MAY HAVE SERIOUS ISSUES WHICH COULD COST YOU MONEY.*

+30/12/2015 **UPDATE - AMIs now selectable**
+List of recommended AMIs is now selectable and if I've uploaded a newer version of win_brenda_console a notification will pop up at the start when the script is run.

 30/12/2015 **UPDATE - Gives you a list of compatible AMIs when updating** When entering a new AMI name you are now presented with a list of compatible options (scraped from a text file on my website).
 Also a file is modified at startup which makes win_brenda_console more compatible with newer AMIs.